kamasheto/sakr.me/src/content/blog/first-post.md

 I quite enjoyed writing unspoken words to people that mattered back then.
 Only to never be read, but hey.

 Alas, nothing lasts forever.

-We're now in a world of Javascript (well, typescript.)
+We're now in a world of Javascript (well, Typescript.)
 A blog can be a simple framework (hello [Astro](https://astro.build/)) that can be chewed and ends up being a few static files with a simple git push (hello [Netlify](https://www.netlify.com/)).
 And thanks to the beauty of sharing (hello [Andrew](https://andrewevans.dev/blog/2023-08-15-building-a-blog-with-astro/)), it can be pretty easy to have something pleasant up and running pretty quickly.
 (There's even an [RSS](https://sakr.me/rss.xml) feed -- which I don't even use anymore after Google Reader was shut down, but hey.
 In the spirit of nostalgia.)

+Comments are powered by [Giscus](https://giscus.app/), and source code is on [Github](https://github.com/kamasheto/sakr.me) for your viewing pleasure.